 Editor’s note: In these two articles, historian Laurent Guyénot explores questions that you are not even supposed to ask…much less actually think about.
-Those of us who still read, and think, are grateful. –Kevin Barrett, Veterans Today Editor
+Those of us who still read, and think, are grateful. –Kevin Barrett, VT Editor

 How Zionist is the New World Order?